IHE/ITI.PIXm/input/pagecontent/5_testplan.md

 ## Introduction

-PIXm specifies two transactions:  A patient identity feed transaction between PIX Source and PIX Manager, and a query transaction between a PIX Consumer and the PIX Managers.
+PIXm specifies two transactions:  A patient identity feed transaction between PIX Source and PIX Manager, and a query transaction between a PIX Consumer and a PIX Manager.
 Each transaction specifies semantics of the request and response messages exchanged between actors.
 The PIXm test plan focuses on these semantics and on the expected actions on the server-side actor.

 ## High-level Test Scope